adarsh-srinivasan/adarsh-srinivasan/content/publication/the-connected-domination-number-of-grids/index.md

 abstract: >+
-   Closed form expressions for the domination number of an $n \times m$ grid have attracted significant attention, and an exact expression has been obtained in 2011 by Gon\c{c}alves et al. In this paper, we present our results on obtaining new lower bounds on the connected domination number of an $n
+   Closed form expressions for the domination number of an $n \times m$ grid have attracted significant attention, and an exact expression has been obtained in 2011 by Goncalves et al. In this paper, we present our results on obtaining new lower bounds on the connected domination number of an $n \times m$ grid.
+The problem has been solved for grids with up to $4$ rows and with
-  \times m$ grid.
-The problem has been solved for grids with up to $4$ rows and with $6$ rows by Tolouse et al and the best currently known lower bound for arbitrary $m,n$ is $\lceil\frac{mn}{3}\rceil$.
+  $6$ rows by Tolouse et al and the best currently known lower bound for arbitrary $m,n$ is $\lceil\frac{mn}{3}\rceil$.
 Fujie came up with a general construction for a connected dominating set of an $n \times m$ grid of size
   $\min \lbrace 2n+(m-4)+\lfloor\frac{m-4}{3}\rfloor(n-2),